-Application process is centralized at the university and requires TWO steps as described below:
+The application process is centralized at the university and requires TWO steps as described below:

-1. Submit official academic records/transcripts to the Admissions Office within two week of university application submission.
+- Submit official academic records/transcripts to the Admissions Office within two weeks of university application submission.

-3. Applicants must possess a bachelor's degree in Electrical Engineering, Computer Engineering or a related field with a GPA of 3.0 or better.
-A promising applicant with a GPA below 3.0 may be admitted as a special action student.
+- Applicants must possess a bachelor's degree in Electrical Engineering, Computer Engineering or a related field with a GPA of 2.75 or better.
+A promising applicant with a GPA below 2.75 may be admitted as a special action student.

-- Refer to the Center for Financial aid for financial assistance available from federal, state and institutional sources at Cal State L.A.
+- Refer to the Center for Financial Aid for financial assistance available from federal, state, and institutional sources at Cal State LA.

-7. Go to University Admission: FAQs page for more detailed information about the university graduate admission.
+- Go to the Graduate Application and Admission page for more detailed information about the university graduate admission.